 An ash lagoon at a former coal-fired electric generating facility will provide a natural habitat for migratory birds and local flora and fauna after construction of KEY’s patented Sustainable Habitat system.
-KEY obtained OEPA approval as part of federal CCR site closure.
+KEY has obtained OEPA approval for our design.

 A client’s 150-acre site was used to manage process-related alkaline slurry in surface impoundments.
 Although closed, alkaline leachate seeped from the bases of the impoundments.
 KEY consulted on the design of a leachate collection and treatment system providing cost-saving process improvements.
 KEY now operates the system remotely in real time via the web.

 Transformation of a former oil terminal to a commercial property for large scale warehouses designed to support the e-commerce marketplace was accomplished through the use of waste materials.
 A key part of the development was assurance that all in-bound waste soil met the Beneficial Use Determination (BUD) requirements of the NYSDEC.
 Additional field support included monitoring the impact to the local community.

 This former manufacturing facility and attendant structures required intense investigation of soil, sediment, groundwater and adjacent surface water.
 The complex multi-component investigation and remediation performed by KEY included a sediment remediation and wetland restoration task.
 Sediments were successfully removed and replaced with clean fill.
 The successful mitigation of wetlands included intertidal low marsh and high marsh plant species replacement.

 KEY is providing engineering support for the redevelopment of a former Coal-Fired Electric Power Plant located along the Ohio River.
 Industrial and commercial redevelopment will occur following closure of on-site coal ash reservoirs and other activities.
 KEY developed a plan for comprehensive ash consolidation and management, including clean closure of a reservoir, which has been approved by the Ohio EPA.